cristinaponcela/cristinaponcela.github.io/_posts/2025-04-18-How Referral Rates Have More Than x10.md

 image: "https://raw.githubusercontent.com/cristinaponcela/cristinaponcela.github.io/refs/heads/main/assets/img/StreamYard/Referrals/banner-dana.png"
 ---

 No matter how good a product's marketing is, word of mouth will always account for a significant part of customer base expansion.
 And the only thing better than having a valuable customer is have the customer bring in several other valuable customers.
-As such, we have been striving to introduce several features to make sharring referral links easy, and it is already reaping a great amount of success.
+As such, we have been striving to introduce several features to make sharing referral links easy, and it is already reaping a great amount of success.

 ## A/B Tests